 ||Increased $0.38 per 1000 gals

 Should you have any questions about these rates, please contact the Department of Public Works at 248-594-2800.

 The Township’s water and sewer system began with the construction of the County’s sewer system in 1958 and water was extended later by DWSD in 1964.
 The Township originally had 3,300 water customers in 1965.
 By 1995, there were over 14,000 customers and as of 2015, over 15,600 customers.
 In the early years, the system expanded rapidly with new developments and was supported largely by connection fees for new customers being added to the system.
 Development and system expansion has greatly decreased in the past twenty years and the system now largely is being funded by the customer charges.
 These charges have historically relied heavily on the customers with high water usages to generate the revenue needed for the system.
 In addition to a decline in development, water volumes have also shown historic declines.
 Water volumes are dependent on customer usage and seasonal precipitation.
 Over the past 10 years Bloomfield Township's consumption has steadily declined by nearly 25%.
 This decline mirrors the water use trends of all the customers on the GLWA regional system.

 The water and sewer usage rates are billed per 1000 gallons based on the water volumes read on the customer’s water meters.
 These rates consist of four components: 1) commodity charges, 2) operating expenses, 3) depreciation, and 4) capital projects.

-The commodity charges are the largest component, making up 78% of the rates.
+The commodity charges are the largest component, making up approximately 77% of the usage rates.
 These are the pass through costs from SOCWA for water and from the OCWRC for the sewage treatment.
 Both agencies are wholesale customers of GLWA and their costs consist largely on what GLWA charges them.

 In addition to the usage rate components, there are flat charges, billed per customer, per quarter.
 These are the Ready To Serve (RTS) and Debt Charges.